 - Don’t show anxiety or fear yourself, as your pet will pick up on this and become more anxious.

-- To distract your pet, try to engage them in some play time with toys, but don’t force them if they don’t seem interested.
+- To distract your pet, try to engage them in some play time with dog toys, cat toys and small animal toys but don’t force them if they don’t seem interested.

-- Give them a pet-safe chew treat to focus their mind on something enjoyable.
+- Give them a pet-safe dog treat or cat treat to focus their mind on something enjoyable.

 - Some pets may find natural calming remedies useful.
 For your cat try Beaphar Calming Spot On.
 For dogs, give Beaphar’s Calming Spot On or Bob Martin’s Nutritional Oil a go.